JNRowe/versionah/doc/faq.rst

 I give ``perl`` scripts the suffix ``.perl``, can I make type guessing work?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Yes.
-The simplest way is to just create a symlink from :program:`versionah`’s :file:`pl.jinja`` to ``${XDG_DATA_HOME:~/.local/share}/versionah/templates/perl.jinja``.
+The simplest way is to just create a symlink from |progref|’s :file:`pl.jinja`` to ``${XDG_DATA_HOME:~/.local/share}/versionah/templates/perl.jinja``.